 If you haven’t listened to the original, watch that video first.

-A capella group Pentatonix released a cover of “Dancing on My Own” in July, and in 24 hours, it already had over a million views.
+A capella group Pentatonix released a cover of “Dancing on My Own”.
+In 24 hours, it already had over a million views.

 Before covering Robyn’s song was cool, Kings of Leon performed it on stage for BBC Radio 1 in 2013.